 Request an Audit

-The only way you’re going to know whether your cleaning company is focused on health is if you request an audit.
+The only way you’re going to know whether your cleaning company is focused on cleaning for health is if you request an audit.
 Audits provide accountability of high sanitization standards needed to keep your employees and clients safe.
 One of the best audits for internal checks is The VeriClean™ audit system.
 This allows businesses to see if germs have been eradicated during the cleaning process.
 Using blacklight technology, leftover germs will light up so that you can see areas that weren’t properly disinfected.
 If you think your cleaning company may not be utilizing the proper procedures, ask about their auditing options.

 Consider All Costs

 One thing to understand is that a lot of people hire cleaning companies based on the cost alone.
 They find it hard to justify hiring a cleaning company that charges more when there are so many options that are less expensive.
 You need to consider all of the possible costs of a cleaning company, especially now.
-Extremely cheap companies are going to be cleaning for appearance and tidiness.
+Extremely cheap companies are going to be cleaning for appearance and tidiness, and end up causing safety risks.
 They perform general janitorial services and likely won’t put any effort into disinfecting or sanitizing your facility.
 This could end up costing you far more in employee sick days, COVID-19 delays, and overall business productivity.
 When you hire a company with prices that reflect quality work, you’ll make an investment while simultaneously boosting office morale and energy levels without the risk of several sick days being used.
 It’s still important to compare prices amongst professional cleaning companies but avoid making a decision solely based on cost.